yuheng2002/Basic-Serial-Interface-with-Hardware/I2CLOG.md

 # 2026-02-10: BMP280 - Datasheet Reading & Driver Implementation

-## Pin Selection & Alternate Functions
+## Hardware Setup & Pin Selection
 According to **Table 11 (Alternate Function)** in the STM32F446MC datasheet, AF 4 is the correct setting.
-* **I2C1_SCL:** Supported by PB6 and PB8.
-* **I2C1_SDA:** Supported by PB7 and PB9.
-* (PB10 and PB11 support I2C2).

-I learned that unlike TIMERS—where features vary significantly (e.g., Basic TIM6 vs. Advanced TIM1)—the three I2C peripherals (I2C1, 2, 3) are essentially identical in functionality.
-I chose **PB8 and PB9** simply because they are physically consecutive pins on the CN10 header, which makes wiring cleaner.
+I learned that unlike TIMERS—where features vary significantly (e.g., Basic TIM6 vs. Advanced TIM1)—the three I2C peripherals (I2C1, 2, 3) are essentially identical.
+I chose **PB8 (SCL)** and **PB9 (SDA)** simply because they are physically consecutive pins on the CN10 header, which makes wiring cleaner.

+For the physical connection, I connected **VIN** and **GND** to power the sensor, and linked the communication lines.
+Since the STM32 is the **Master**, it generates the clock on SCL.
+I calculated the correct values for the `CR2` and `CCR` registers to achieve the standard **100kHz** frequency.
+The SDA line handles the bidirectional data transfer, similar to how TX/RX works in UART, where writing to the Data Register (DR) shifts bytes out.

-## Driver Implementation
+## I2C Theory & Driver Logic
 Honestly, setting up the I2C1 registers is just bit manipulation and pointer arithmetic, similar to the GPIO driver.
-However, while I found some conceptual similarities between I2C and UART, the implementation differences are significant.

-### Physical Connection
-I connected 4 pins: **VIN, GND, SCL, and SDA**.
-* **VIN & GND:** Power the BMP280 sensor via the STM32.
-* **SCL (Serial Clock):** Since the STM32 is the **Master**, it generates the clock.
-I had to calculate the correct values for the CR2 and CCR registers to achieve the standard **100kHz** frequency.
-* **SDA (Serial Data):** This is where the data transfer happens.
-Similar to TX/RX in UART, writing to the Data Register (DR) shifts bytes out through this pin.

-### Conceptual Model: UART vs. I2C
-My understanding of the difference is:
+However, comparing it to UART helped me form a mental model:
 * **UART (Asynchronous):** Feels like "two one-way streets."
-Even though it’s bidirectional, the TX and RX lines are independent.
-There is no shared clock line.
+Even though it’s bidirectional, TX and RX are independent, and there is no shared clock.
 * **I2C (Synchronous):** Is truly bidirectional on a *single* data line (Half-Duplex).
-The Master must follow a strict protocol sequence to control the bus.
+The Master follows a strict protocol to control the bus.

-### The Protocol Sequence
-The communication flow I implemented is:
+The communication flow I implemented follows the **"Master Receiver"** sequence:
 1.  **START:** Master sets the START bit to claim the bus.
-2.  **ADDRESS:** Master sends "Device Address + Read/Write bit" (0 for Write, 1 for Read).
+2.  **ADDRESS:** Master sends "Device Address + Read bit".
-3.  **ACK:** The target device (BMP280) responds with an ACK.
+3.  **ACK:** The BMP280 responds with an ACK (handled automatically by hardware).
-    * *Note:* I assume this is handled automatically by the hardware.
-I enabled the ACK bit in the STM32 configuration, so the hardware waits for this handshake.
-I don't need to manually "force" the sensor to reply.
-4.  **DATA:** Master sends the specific Register Address (e.g., `0xD0` for ID) and waits for another ACK.
+4.  **DATA:** Master sends the Register Address (e.g., `0xD0` for ID) and waits for another ACK.

-Once the STM32 finishes "talking" (requesting the ID), the roles switch.
-The BMP280 takes over the SDA line to send data back.

-### The "NACK" Trick
-My goal is to read the Chip ID at register `0xD0` (1 byte).
-I followed the **"Master Receiver"** sequence from the reference manual.

-There is a specific nuance here:
-* Immediately after the **ADDR** flag sets (indicating address matched), I **disable the ACK bit** in CR1.
-* This tells the hardware to send a **NACK** after receiving the next byte.
-* This NACK effectively tells the slave (BMP280) to "stop talking."
-If I sent an ACK instead, the slave might try to send the next register value, confusing the protocol.
-* Finally, I set the STOP bit.

-### TXE vs. BTF flags
-I noticed I2C has two flags that map to UART concepts:
-1.  **TXE (Transmit Empty):** The buffer is empty and ready for the next byte.
-2.  **BTF (Byte Transfer Finished):** Comparable to **TC** in UART.
-It means the transfer is fully complete and the shift register is empty.

-## The Issue: Hardware Reality
+To read the single-byte Chip ID, I used a specific protocol nuance: immediately after the **ADDR** flag sets (indicating address match), I **disable the ACK bit** in CR1.
+This tells the hardware to send a **NACK** after receiving the next byte, effectively telling the slave to "stop talking" so I can set the STOP bit.
+I also noticed that I2C flags map nicely to UART concepts: **TXE** indicates the buffer is empty (ready for next byte), and **BTF** is like **TC**, indicating the transfer is fully complete.

+## Troubleshooting & Diagnosis
-Despite the code logic seemingly correct, I could not read the ID.
-The program hangs infinitely at this line:
+Despite the code logic being valid, the program hung infinitely at this line:
 ```c
 while ( (I2C1->SR1 & (1u << 1)) == 0 ); // Wait for ADDR to become 1

 ```

 **Diagnosis:**
-This loop waits for the hardware to set the **ADDR** flag, which is dependent on receiving an **ACK** from the sensor.
+This loop waits for the hardware to set the **ADDR** flag, which depends on receiving an **ACK** from the sensor.

-* Since I did not solder the headers to the BMP280 module (relying on loose physical contact), the signal integrity is likely compromised.
+* Since I did not solder the headers to the BMP280 module (relying on loose physical contact), the signal integrity was compromised.
-* The STM32 sends the address `0x76`, but the BMP280 either doesn't receive it clearly or its response (ACK) isn't reaching the STM32.
+* The STM32 sent the address `0x76`, but the BMP280 either didn't receive it clearly or its response (ACK) didn't reach the STM32.
-* Because the STM32 never sees the ACK, ADDR never sets, and the software is stuck.
+* Because the STM32 never saw the ACK, ADDR never set, causing the software to stick.

-**Conclusion:** The code logic is valid, but the physical layer failed.
-Soldering is required for I2C communication.
+**Conclusion:** The driver logic is correct, but the physical layer failed.
+Proper soldering is required for reliable I2C communication.

 # 2026-02-09: I2C Chips - Basic Understanding & Hardware Logic